nichoth/template-odd/README.md

 # template ODD ![tests](https://github.com/nichoth/template-odd/actions/workflows/nodejs.yml/badge.svg)

-An example of [ODD](https://github.com/oddsdk/ts-odd) + tests in both node and a browser environment.
+An example of [ODD](https://github.com/oddsdk/ts-odd) with tests in both node and a browser environment.

 * lint with [standardx](https://github.com/standard/standardx)
 * test in node with [node-components](https://github.com/ssc-hermes/node-components)
 * test in browser with [tape-run](https://github.com/juliangruber/tape-run)
 * ignore compiled code in git, but publish to npm (see [.npmignore](.npmignore))
 * automatically build before publishing.
-See `prepublishOnly` script.
+See `prepublishOnly` npm hook.
-* automatically publish to npm on any version change
+* automatically publish to npm on any version change via `postpublish` npm hook.

 ## use
 Use Github's "template" button in the GUI, then `npm init`, and change the URL for the test svg file, and edit this README file.